Createdd/Writing/2018/articles/MLCourseTips.md

 ### 3. Visualize matrices ( and variables )

 If debugging is not enough and you need a better visualization try to draw them out.
 This is especially useful when you have multiple errors in a longer formula calculation.

+### 4. Read the information provided in the task

+The PDF file with the assignments contains not only valuable tips on how to solve a problem, but also gives sometimes Octave/Matlab syntax to simplify code.
+Be sure to read the assignments properly and the difficulty of the task is most of the times reduced significantly.